 - Don’t use 4 or more letters of the site name in a row

 - Don’t repeat letters or numbers more than 3 times in a row

 - Don’t use “1234” or “password” in the code

 Now, you may run across some sites that have odd username or password requirements.
-So we have a couple alternative password codes (mostly to deal with sites that require passwords to be >12 characters) and alternative usernames that we can use if ours is already taken.
+So we have a couple alternative password codes and alternative usernames that we can use if ours is already taken.

 While we also have all of our login information saved at home, we usually don’t need to look it up.
 If the normal password code doesn’t work, we simply try the alternative instead.

 If you’re not keen on using a system like this, you can also use a password app.
 Our preference is to be able to remember our passwords ourselves and make them easily enterable, however, so we prefer this coding system to a separate app.